snltd/audio-tools/README.md

 full-featured, and I find them useful on a regular basis.
 They're definitely geared towards the anally-retentive FLAC user.

+No sane person would ever write something like this in shell.
+I know that, and I wouldn't do it now.
+Some of these date from about 2001.

 # Requirements

 To use these scripts fully you must have